ddella/OpenSSL/Encryption/Symmetric/README.md

 enter AES-256-CBC decryption password:
 ```
 ## Verification
-The files `new-file.bin` should be a copy of the original file `file.bin`.
+The file `new-file.bin` should be a copy of the original file `file.bin`.
 We'll do a simple digest on the two files and make sure all hash values are identical.

 ```
 % openssl dgst -sha256 file.bin